Know before you go

 Parking informationNo official parking.
 Park at Ware station car park on Broadmeads.
 Alternative parking in Burgage Lane.

 Mostly flat grass paths that can get very muddy in wet weather.
 Steep chalk bank in the south.

 About the reserve

-The reserve is famous for its dragonflies and damselflies and over 18 species have been recorded.
-These include relative rarities such as the Norfolk hawker and hairy dragonfly, but high numbers of more familiar species such as red-eyed damselflies, emperor dragonflies and banded demoiselles.
+The reserve is famous for its dragonflies and damselflies, and over 18 species have been recorded.
+These include species such as the Norfolk hawker and Hairy dragonfly and more familiar species such as Red-eyed damselflies, Emperor dragonflies and Banded demoiselles.